-- Watch: "Oyster Display at Down East Earth Day" - What was different about the tank with the oysters vs. the one without the oysters? - Watch: "Oyster Shell Bagging" Video - How many gallons of water can one oyster filter in a day?
+- Watch: "Oyster Display at Down East Earth Day" - What other animals were in the oyster tanks? - What was different about the tank with the oysters vs. the one without the oysters? - Watch: Oyster Shell Bagging Video - How many gallons of water can one oyster filter in a day?

-- Watch: "UNC-TV- Oyster Farming" Video
+- Watch: UNC-TV- Oyster Farming Video

 - What do oysters feed on?

 - Why are oysters important?

 - Do: Visit www.ncoysters.org and check out their educational page for more oyster related activities.